Utah’s New E-Bike Law (2026): How HB 381 Regulates E-Bikes, E-Motos, and High-Power Devices

 The bill also introduces a category called a high-power electric device.
 This category is intended to capture electric vehicles that exceed the legal limits of an electric-assisted bicycle but are often marketed as e-bikes.
 Many high-speed electric dirt bikes and throttle-powered devices fall into this category.

-Devices capable of exceeding 20 mph using motor power alone would fall outside the legal definition of an electric-assisted bicycle.
+Devices capable of exceeding 20 mph solely on motor power fall outside the legal definition of an electric-assisted bicycle.

 A recent case in California highlights the risks lawmakers are trying to address.
 A father was charged with felony child endangerment after his 12-year-old son was critically injured while riding a modified electric motorcycle on a public street.
 Investigators determined the vehicle was not a legal e-bike, but one of many e-motos masquerading as e-bikes.